-The dose of Serepax varies from patient to patient.
+The dose will vary from patient to patient.

 Your doctor will tell you how many tablets you need to take each day and when to take them.
 This depends on your condition and whether or not you are taking any other medicines.

 This medicine can be taken with or without food.